Luke Powers was born in Chattanooga,

 received a Morehead Scholarship to the University of North Carolina

-at Chapel Hill.
 At a Zoas' gig Luke met

 Brian Ahern, legendary producer of Emmylou Harris, Johnny Cash and